rodolfodpk/go-crablet/docs/low-level-implementation.md

 ```

 This low-level documentation provides the foundation for understanding how go-crablet works internally, enabling developers to optimize, debug, and extend the system effectively.
-This low-level documentation provides the foundation for understanding how go-crablet works internally, enabling developers to optimize, debug, and extend the system effectively.